anthonyli358/FlapPyBird-Reinforcement-Learning/README.md

 ### Experience Replay: Catastrophic Forgetting

 Although the initial training performed well, it was very slow to improve further - it takes a very long time for it to reach a scenario it fails at.
-By introducting experience replay the agent can attempt the difficult scenario multiples times to attempt to overcome it.
+By introducing experience replay the agent can attempt the difficult scenario multiples times to attempt to overcome it.
-The lenght of replay was set to 70 (the distance between pipes), and it tries until it passes the difficult scenario or appears to be stuck in a resume loop (100 attempts).
+The length of replay was set to 70 (the distance between pipes), and it tries until it passes the difficult scenario or appears to be stuck in a resume loop (100 attempts).
-Upon passing the difficult scenario, upon failure it restarts from the beginning to avoid the maximum score reached from continously increasing.
+Upon passing the difficult scenario, upon failure it restarts from the beginning to avoid the maximum score reached from continuously increasing.

 Load the Q-table and continue from the initial training but with experience replay.